vrillusions/photostream-import/README.md

 ## Usage (draft)

+- Install [AutoHotKey_L](http://l.autohotkey.net/).
+Compiled versions may be provided at a later date.
+Also currently development is happening against the Unicode x86 version.
 - Copy `config-default.ini` to `config.ini`
 - Edit this file for your setup
     - `source_dir`: The source directory.
 Typically all you have to do is change the `YOUR_USERNAME` part of it